 These students will normally start the year on an Intervention Plan so that they have the necessary structures in place to make a successful start to the academic year.
-Where students are restarting their time at the College due to health issues the Fitness to Study procedures will be used to help support this successful start.
+Where students are restarting their time at the College due to health issues the Health and Wellbeing procedures will be used to help support this successful start.